LagFeatures#

 ['ambient_temp', 'module_temp', 'irradiation']

-We can obtain the names of the variables in the returned dataframe using the get_feature_names_out() method:
+We can obtain the names of the original variables plus the lag features that are the

 lag_f.get_feature_names_out()